amagimedia/avplumber/doc/developing_nodes.md

 They serve 2 functions:

-* `generate_nodes_list` scrips searches for them in all nodes sources and generates the nodes index
+* `generate_node_list` scrips searches for them in all nodes sources and generates the nodes index
 * they are parsed by C++ preprocessor (as every macro in C/C++ source code), generating code needed for node creation

 Available macros: